idaholab/blackbear/doc/content/source/materials/DamagePlasticityStressUpdate.md

 function of a vector of damage variable, $\boldsymbol{\kappa} = \{\kappa_t, \kappa_c\}$ and $\kappa_t$
 and $\kappa_c$ are the damage variables in tension and compression, respectively.

-The implementation first solves the given problem in the effective stress space and then transform the effective stress to stress space using [sigma_def2].
+The implementation first solves the given problem in the effective stress space and then transforms the effective stress to stress space using [sigma_def2].
 Thus, the yield strength of the concrete under uniaxial loading is expressed as effective yield strength as follows
 \begin{equation}
     \label{ft}
     f_t\left(\boldsymbol{\kappa}\right) = \left(1-D_t \left(\kappa_t\right)\right)f_{t}^{e}\left(\kappa_t\right)